Viktor Raskov

-Viktor Raskov (born May 8, 1984) is a Ukrainian former footballer who played as a forward.
-He is currently the head coach for FC Continentals in the Canadian Soccer League.
+Viktor Raskov (born 8 May 1984) is a Ukrainian former footballer who played as a forward.
+He was most recently the head coach for FC Continentals in the Canadian Soccer League.

 Career

 Europe

-Raskov began his career in 2002 in the Ukrainian Second League with FC Chornomorets-2 Odesa and later signed with Dniester Ovdiopol.
-In 2005, he played in the Ukrainian First League with FC Arsenal Kharkiv, and with FC Stal Kamianske in 2006.
-The following season he went abroad to play in the A Lyga with FK Šiauliai.
-The remainder of his first tenure in Lithuania was spent with FK Kruoja Pakruojis.
-In 2010, he played in the III liga with MKP Pogoń Siedlce.
+Raskov began his career in 2002 in the Ukrainian Second League with Chornomorets-2 Odesa and later signed with Dniester Ovdiopol.
+In 2005, he played in the Ukrainian First League with Arsenal Kharkiv, and with Stal Kamianske in 2006.
+The following season, he went abroad to play in the A Lyga with Šiauliai.
+The remainder of his first tenure in Lithuania was spent with Kruoja Pakruojis.
+In 2010, he played in the III liga with Pogoń Siedlce.
 After one season in Poland, he returned to Šiauliai, where he finished as the club's top goalscorer with eight goals.
 He featured in the 2010–11 UEFA Europa League against Wisła Kraków.
 He also played in the 2010–11 Baltic League.

 Ukraine and Asia

-He returned to Ukraine in 2011 to sign with FC Helios Kharkiv.
-After several seasons with Helios, he signed with league rivals FC Avanhard Kramatorsk.
-He played abroad once again this time in the Uzbek League with FC Andijon throughout the 2014 season Following a brief stint in Central Asia, he returned to the Second League for the remainder of the season to play with FC Real Pharma Odesa.
+He returned to Ukraine in 2011 to sign with Helios Kharkiv.
+After several seasons with Helios, he signed with league rivals Avanhard Kramatorsk.
+He played abroad once again, this time in the Uzbek League with FC Andijon throughout the 2014 season.
+Following a brief stint in Central Asia, he returned to the Second League for the remainder of the season to play with Real Pharma Odesa.